 4:00 PM outside the Gateway Building, 200 NE Water St.., Peoria, IL

 – (FREE!)
 Public invited Donations accepted.

 Parade of Waters and Native American Blessing of the Waters by Jimmy Lakota and Brian Fox Ellis.
 Bring a small container of water from your local surface or groundwater source.
-A photograph will be taken of all present, former participants and alumni of the Clean Water Program following the Parade of waters.

-SUNDAY, APRIL 23, 2017
+SUNDAY, APRIL 22, 2018

 KEYNOTE DINNER 5:30 pm